birch-framework/birch-parent/birch-common/README.md

 ```
 Given a string that matches the [`@RegexBinding`](https://javadoc.io/doc/org.birchframework/birch-common/latest/org/birchframework/framework/regex/RegexBinding.html),
 the `Parser.parse(String)`
-method will produce an instance of `DemographicInfo` with capture groups defined by the `@RegexBiding` are properly mapped to their respective values in
+method will produce an instance of `DemographicInfo` wherein capture groups defined within `@RegexBiding` are mapped to their respective values in
 properties annotated with [`@CaptureGroup`](https://javadoc.io/doc/org.birchframework/birch-common/latest/org/birchframework/framework/regex/CaptureGroup.html).

-The following code initializes the Parser for the above class:
+The following code demonstrates the usage of the `Parser` for the above class:
 ```java
 final var parser = Parser.of(DemographicInfo.class);
 final var objects = parser.parse("Age: 27 | Last Name: Stardust  | First Name: Ziggy    | Deceased: Y | ROCK_STAR");
 ```
 In the above example, `objects` is a `List<?>` containing one instance of `DemographicInfo`.

-Multiple classes can be provided to the `Parser.of(Class<?>...)`, for which when parsing each line of input, one instance of the first matched Regex binding POJO
+Multiple classes can be provided to the `Parser.of(Class<?>...)` factory method, for which parsing each line of input produces one instance of the first matched
-will be returned in the results.
+Regex binding POJO within the returned list.

 A common use case is to parse a file split into lines of text and feed those lines as a stream to the overloaded `Parser.parse(Stream<String>)` method which
 returns a stream.
 This pattern is very memory efficient as it returns a stream that can then be used to evaluate the values in real-time.
 The following is